Get

 divider 1 paws

-What to Do if My Bengal Is Acting Aggressive
+What to Do if My Bengal Is Acting Aggressively

 Dealing with aggression in cats starts by taking a look at what your cat’s problem is.
 When you identify what kind of aggression your cat is displaying, you can solve the problem at the root and stop your cat from being aggressive in the future.

-There are three main types of aggression in cats: fearful aggression, maternal aggression, and territorial aggression.
+There are several distinct forms of feline aggression, most commonly fear-based, territorial, and play-related, though others can occur depending on the cat’s environment and health.
 Most of the time, what we view as “aggression” between cats is simple play for them, and they don’t understand why we’re stopping them from having fun.
+Let’s dive into a few of these.

 Fear Aggression